 Jonathan Guffain is a Topo Athletic Ambassador, who we love having as part of our Topo Tribe!
-He put the MTN Racer to the test during a Spartan race and shares his review with us below!
+He put the MTN Racer to the test during the 2019 Spartan Beast race and shares his review with us below!

 The end of my 2019 OCR race season brought me to beautiful North Lake Tahoe for The Spartan Beast race, consisting of 13.7 miles and 35 obstacles.
 Mother Nature brought me temperatures in the 40’s, 15mph wind gusts, a water temperature in the 30’s and 9,000 ft. of elevation.